manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 ## Jane Austen's PERSONAL BACKGROUND
-- Her Life seems to be composed of series of calm, unexceptional
+- Her Life seems to be composed of series of calm, unexceptional events.
 	- Her brother : "Not by any means, a life of events"
+-